ankit5577/recommender_system/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This repository holds user & item based recommender systems in python 🧑🏽‍💻.
+This repository holds user & item-based recommender systems in python 🧑🏽‍💻.

 ### what is a recommender system? 🤔
-Recommender systems are the systems that are designed to recommend things to the user based on many different factors

-Types of recommender systems:
-Collaborative Recommender system, Content-based recommender system, Demographic based recommender system, Utility based recommender system, Knowledge based recommender system and Hybrid recommender system & many more 🐣
+Recommender systems are the systems that are designed to recommend things to the user based on many different factors Types of recommender systems: Collaborative Recommender system, Content-based recommender system, Demographic-based recommender system, Utility-based recommender system, Knowledge-based recommender system, and Hybrid recommender system & many more 🐣

 ### Types covered in this repository
- - Item Based 📱: form of collaborative filtering for recommender systems based on the similarity between items calculated using people's ratings of those items.
+ - Item Based 📱: a form of collaborative filtering for recommender systems based on the similarity between items calculated using people's ratings of those items.
- - User Based 🙋‍♂️: model find relation between user to user & check probability of item getting selected by particular user.
+ - User-Based 🙋‍♂️: model finds the relation between user to user & check the probability of item getting selected by the particular user.
  - Hybrid 👽: model find relations between items first then relations b/w users.
     <br>
     in short
    <br>
-   It works as a item based recommender system first & after it switches to user based recommender.
+   It works as an item-based recommender system first & after it switches to a user-based recommender.
    <br>
     still confused? 🥲
     <br>